Manga Review: "Hellsing," Vol. 3

 - Page Count: 192 pages

-- Availability: Out of print, buy on Amazon or at your local bookstore
+- Availability: In print, buy deluxe edition on Amazon or at your local bookstore

 In "Hellsing," Vol. 3 by Kohta Hirano, Hellsing Organization is looking into the Nazi Vampire Army known as Millennium.
 It leads them to South America and into a trap, but Alucard is a monster and is permitted to kill, unfortunately for his attackers.
 Alucard battles his way out of the hotel, slaughtering the police as he goes.
 Seras Victoria has to grapple with all this as she tries to retain her humanity amidst all the chaos.